Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Introduction

-To the best of the authors' knowledge, Drgo\v{n}a et al. were the first to use PiNNs as control-oriented building models \cite{drgona2021physics}.
+To the best of the authors' knowledge, Drgo\v{n}a et al. \cite{drgona2021physics} were the first to use PiNNs as control-oriented building models, but they did not provide theoretical guarantees of their models following the underlying physics, except for the hard-encoded dissipativity.
+Furthermore, the performance of their models, which remarkably work in the multi-zone setting, was not benchmarked against classical methods.
+Concurrently to our work, Gokhale et al. developed another PiNN structure for control-oriented building modeling, but they modified the loss function of their NNs and not their architecture \cite{gokhale2021physics}, contrary to PCNNs.
+Finally, while not relying on PiNNs, we want to mention here the recent work of B\"{u}nning et al. on physics-inspired linear regression for buildings \cite{bunning2021physics}, which is philosophically related to the general efforts to introduce physical priors in otherwise black-box models.\remText{To the best of the authors' knowledge, Drgo\v{n}a et al. were the first to use PiNNs as control-oriented building models \cite{drgona2021physics}.
 They replaced the state, input, disturbance, and output matrices of classical linear models with four NNs and leveraged known physical rules to enforce constraints on them.
 They additionally used the Perron-Frobenius theorem to enforce the stability and dissipativity of the system by bounding the eigenvalues of all the NNs.
 However, they did not provide any theoretical guarantees of their model following the underlying laws of physics in general beyond the hard-encoded dissipativity.
 Furthermore, the performance of their model, which remarkably works in the multi-zone setting, was not contrasted with a baseline to ensure it performs well despite the additional structural constraints introduced.
 Concurrently to our work, Gokhale et al. developed another PiNN structure for control-oriented building modeling \cite{gokhale2021physics}.
 However, their approach relies on the introduction of a new physics-inspired loss term to guide the learning of the NN towards physically meaningful solutions rather than a modification of the NN architecture, contrary to PCNNs.
-While not relying on PiNNs, the recent work of Bünning et al. on physics-inspired linear regression for buildings \cite{bunning2021physics} is philosophically related to the general efforts to introduce physical priors in otherwise black-box models.
+While not relying on PiNNs, the recent work of Bünning et al. on physics-inspired linear regression for buildings \cite{bunning2021physics} is philosophically related to the general efforts to introduce physical priors in otherwise black-box models.}